CicutaSec/ShiroScraper-By-Lore/README.md

-# A python mirai botnet scraper from shiro (private project for now) // Scraper Released 8/30/2021
+# A Python Mirai Botnet Scraper From Shiro (private project for now) // Scraper Released 8/30/2021

 ##  ℹ️ Features: